-Datasets for the practicals in this course will be available on the local machines and on the course homepage, in http://BendixCarstensen.com/SPE/data.
+Datasets for the practicals in this course, as well as some useful R scripts, will be available on the course homepage, in http://BendixCarstensen.com/SPE/data.
 This is where you will also find the "housekeeping" scripts designed to save you typing.